 Integrating Firebase Cloud Messaging (FCM)

-Integrate Firebase Cloud Messaging (FCM) into your web apps to enhance push notification delivery.
-Begin by adding and initializing the FCM SDK over HTTPS.
-Configuring Web credentials for FCM involves generating or importing VAPID keys, enabling message sending from your app.
+Firebase Cloud Messaging (FCM) helps with push notification delivery.
+Start by adding the FCM SDK over HTTPS.
+Then set up web credentials by generating or importing VAPID keys.

-To send push messages, make a POST request to a specific endpoint URL with the subscription object you’ve created.
-This ensures efficient and reliable notification delivery.
+To send a message, make a POST request to the FCM endpoint with your subscription object.
+This gives you reliable delivery.

 Handling Subscription and Unsubscription